maxx1128/Front-end-Developer-Interview-Questions/README.md

 * When would you use `document.write()`?
   * `document.write()` has [few approved uses](http://lucybain.com/blog/2015/js-document-write/), due to several flaws: it doesn't work on XHTML pages, using it after page load overwrites the entire page, and isn't a fast way to load more assets into the DOM.
 Most often it's used for adding in 3rd-party code, such as ads, since it works independent of whatever Javascript code and events the site is running.
 * What's the difference between feature detection, feature inference, and using the UA string?
+  * **Feature detection** is checking if a specific feature is supported in a browser before using it, such as flexbox, which is generally the preferred practice.
+One of the most popular tools for this is Modernizr.
+  * **Feature inference** is seeing if one feature is supported, and then making an inference off this that another one also is.
+However there may always be exceptions, which creates risk and is seen as a bad practice.
+  * **Using the UA string** means checking the user agent to see what specific browser and version a person is using, and basing your code off this.
+This also has risks, as future versions of browsers that you can't check for may or may not support certain features.
+Plus the UA string may not be written the same for all users, or it will change in the future.
 * Explain AJAX in as much detail as possible.
 * Explain how JSONP works (and how it's not really AJAX).
 * Have you ever used JavaScript templating?